What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

 More explicitly, suppose that there be as many, say, $k$, ``weights'' $\lambda_1, \ldots ,\lambda_k$ as there are two-valued states (or ``extreme'' cases, or truth assignments, if you prefer this denominations).
 Then convexity demands that all of these weights are positive and sum up to one; that is,

-At this point a trigger warning regarding some upcoming notation seems to be in order: the Dirac ``ket notation'' $\vert {\bf v}_i \rangle$ for vectors in a vector space is chosen to please the quantum physicists, and to frustrate everybody else.
-(This might be regarded as a physicist's revenge for notations in other areas than physics by many.)
-It needs to be kept in mind that this is a mere matter of notation; and without any quantum mechanical connotation.
-(That is, quantum mechanics will not be introduce in disguise through a tiny classical window, as Mermin genially did~\cite{mermin-07}.)
-A supercript ``$^\intercal$'' stands for transposition.

-Suppose further that for any particular, say, the $i$th, two-valued state (or the $i$th ``extreme'' case, or the $i$th truth assignment, if you prefer this denomination), all the, say, $m$, ``relevant'' terms -- relevance here merely means that we want them to contribute to the linear bounds denoted by Boole as conditions of possible experience, as discussed in Sect.\ref{2017-b-wtmeccp} -- are ``lumped'' or combined together and identified as vector components of a vector $\vert {\bf x}_i\rangle $ in an $m$-dimensional vector space $\mathbb{R}^m$; that is,
+Suppose that for any particular $i$th two-valued state (or the $i$th ``extreme'' case, or the $i$th truth assignment, if you prefer this denomination), all the, say, $m$, ``relevant'' terms -- relevance here merely means that we want them to contribute to the linear bounds denoted by Boole as conditions of possible experience, as discussed in Section~\ref{2017-b-wtmeccp}---are ``lumped'' or combined together and identified as vector components of a vector $\vert {\bf x}_i\rangle $ in an $m$-dimensional vector space $\mathbb{R}^m$; that is,